-- Inform you of the purpose for which the information is collected. - Only use the personal information that you provide to us in relation to your study with us. - Ensure your personal information is securely handled and stored. - We will inform you of any organisation and the type of organisation to which we disclose personal information e.g. the Australian Government or the National Centre for Vocational Education Research, as well as the purpose of disclosing this information e.g. for statistical purposes. - We will not disclose your personal information to another person or organisation unless we have made you aware that information of that kind is usually passed to that person or organization and without your written consent. - We believe that the disclosure is necessary to prevent or lessen a serious and imminent threat to yourlife or health or that of another person. - The disclosure is required or authorised by or under law. - The disclosure is reasonably necessary for the enforcement of the criminal law or of a law imposing a pecuniary penalty, or for the protection of the public revenue.
+- Inform you of the purpose for which the information is collected. - Only use the personal information that you provide to us in relation to your study with us. - Ensure your personal information is securely handled and stored. - We will inform you of any organisation and the type of organisation to which we disclose personal information e.g. the Australian Government or the National Centre for Vocational Education Research, as well as the purpose of disclosing this information e.g. for statistical purposes.
+We will also disclose your personal information to the Workplacement organisations that AHSI has partnered with to provide you with workplacement opportunities. - We will not disclose your personal information to another person or organisation unless we have made you aware that information of that kind is usually passed to that person or organization and without your written consent. - We believe that the disclosure is necessary to prevent or lessen a serious and imminent threat to your life or health or that of another person. - The disclosure is required or authorised by or under law. - The disclosure is reasonably necessary for the enforcement of the criminal law or of a law imposing pecuniary penalty, or for the protection of the public revenue.

-Access to Your Records
+Access to your records